Applications are reviewed by the Admissions Committee. Several factors are taken into consideration:

 Save document as: kahananui-alika-ref-KB

-Please have both reference e-mail their letters directly to the Admissions Committee at firstname.lastname@example.org
+Please have both reference upload their letters at the following link: https://www.masseycollege.ca/admissions/junior-fellow-admissions/junior-fellow-references/

-Letters of reference should be submitted directly from your referees to the Admissions Committee at email@example.com
+Letters of reference should be submitted directly from your referees to the Admission Committee at the following link: https://www.masseycollege.ca/admissions/junior-fellow-admissions/junior-fellow-references/

 Your academic achievements and your area of study are already covered in other documents you are submitting.
 When reading reference letters, the Admissions Committee is interested how you interact with your peers, your professors and the world in general, as well as how you apply your studies and your knowledge to give back to the community.